notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/global_infrastructure.md

   - Great to route users to the closest deployment with least latency
   - Great for disaster recovery strategies
 - **Global Content Delivery Network (CDN): CloudFront**
-  - Replicate part of your application to AWS Edge Locations – decrease latency
+  - Replicate part of your application to AWS Edge Locations again to decrease the latency
-  - Cache common requests – improved user experience and decreased latency
+  - Cache common requests – improved user experience and a decreased latency
 - **S3 Transfer Acceleration**
   - Accelerate global uploads & downloads into Amazon S3
 - **AWS Global Accelerator:**